 The results reflected above relate to continuing activities.

-There are no items of other comprehensive income for the year other than the loss above and therefore no separate statement of other comprehensive income has been presented.
+There are no items of Other Comprehensive Income ("OCI") for the year other than the loss above and therefore no separate statement of other comprehensive income has been presented.

 Consolidated Statement of Financial Position